-Alcatel-Lucent Enterprise provides Internet of Things (IoT) tools to help manage applications in Operational Technology (OT), including video systems.
+Alcatel-Lucent Enterprise provides Internet of Things (IoT) tools to help manage applications in OT (operational technology), including video systems.
 The goal is to provide tools directly to the operations team so they can leverage the network to solve problems.
-Leveraging the value of IoT tools in an OT environment facilitates adoption of IT technologies within OT applications.
+Leveraging the value of IoT tools in an OT environment facilitates adoption of IT technologies in OT applications.